-with the downsizing scenario (Cowie et al. 1996).
+In the past, a number of works (e.g., Brinchmann & Ellis 2000; Feulner et al. 2005a, 2005b; Bauer et al. 2005) have focused on the SSFR redshift evolution and consistently found an increase of the SSFRs with redshift.
+Hence, the bulk of star formation in massive galaxies was pushed to $z \ge 2$, in agreement with the downsizing scenario (Cowie et al. 1996).
 Here for the first time we explore the SSFR evolution split by different morphological types.
-We find, for objects with $M{\ast} \geq 7 \times 10^{10} M{\odot}$, a different behavior in the SSFR redshift evolution for the different morphological types.
-The median SSFR of late-type objects shows only a mild, if any, evolution up to redshift 1, while the median values of early and intermediate types are clearly increasing with redshift.
-Since these latter populations are dominanting in numbers, they drive the redshift evolution of the whole massive galaxies distribution.
-This finding, together with the previous arguments, suggests that the morphological evolution of massive disk galaxies toward more and more bulge dominated systems is accompanied by a decrease in the specific star formation rate of their end products.
+We find, for objects with $M \ge 7 \times 10^{10} M{\odot}$, a different behavior in the SSFR redshift evolution for the different morphological types.
+The median SSFR of late-type objects shows only a mild, if any, evolution up to $z \sim 1$, while the median values of early and intermediate types are clearly increasing with redshift.
+Since these latter populations are dominating in numbers, they drive the redshift evolution of the whole massive galaxy distribution.
+This finding, together with the previous arguments, suggests that the morphological evolution of massive disk galaxies toward more and more bulge-dominated systems is accompanied by a decrease in the SSFR of their end products.
 Bell et al. (2005) show that a large part of the star formation in massive galaxies at $z \sim 0.7$ is due to normal spiral galaxies.
-Moreover, they conclude that turning off star formation in these objects is responsible for the observed decline of cosmic star formation therafter.
-We find a good agreement at $z\sim0.7$ with their result but also a hint that the decline of star formation in massive galaxies is linked more to the evolution of bulge-dominated galaxies.
+Moreover, they conclude that turning off star formation in these objects is responsible for the observed decline of cosmic star formation thereafter.
+We find a good agreement at $z \sim 0.7$ with their result but also a hint that